Thermaltake Toughpower iRGB Plus 1200W Platinum PSU Review

 Specifications

-The PSU is certified by both 80 PLUS and Cybenetics, carrying the 80 PLUS Platinum, ETA-B, and LAMBDA-B badges.
+The PSU is certified by both 80 PLUS and Cybenetics, carrying the 80 PLUS Platinum, ETA-A, and LAMBDA-S++ badges.
 It features fully modular cabling, and its maximum temperature for continuous full power delivery is 50°C.

 As far as protection features go, the TPI-1200F2FDP has them all.

 Cooling is provided by a 140mm hydrodynamic bearing fan.
-Strangely enough, there is no semi-passive mode available.
-This doesn't really matter though, since the fan spins at low speeds under light loads.
+Through the DPS App you can set the fan at three modes: Silent, Performance and Zero Fan.
+The latter allows for passive operation under light and moderate loads.
+The default fan mode is "Silent".

 Finally, Thermaltake's 10-year warranty is plenty long.